SkyendTechnologies/.github/profile/README.md

 ## 🤝 Join Us!

 We invite all innovation and security enthusiasts to join us on this exciting journey.
-Watch for our Kickstarter campaign and be part of the cybersecurity revolution!
+Watch for our Indiegogo campaign and be part of the cybersecurity revolution!

 ---